PhantoomDev/Tenkaichi-3-rollback/Docs/reverse-engineering-guide.md

    - Ghidra doesn't include Wii language decompilation by default, you need to get it [here](https://github.com/Cuyler36/Ghidra-GameCube-Loader/releases).
 Do not follow any of the instructions in the repo, (it's a lie and it will cost you precious time) instead, download the .zip file and move it under `Extension/Ghidra/` with all the other .zip extensions that came in by default.

-   - Once you do that, you can install that extension (don't worry about it being red) and you will have this option when importing the .dol file.
+   - Once you do that, you can install that extension and you will have this option when importing the .dol file.

       ![Ghidra Extension](images/reverse-engineering/getting-started/ghidra-extension.png)